Biden demands oil companies explain lack of gasoline as prices rise

 The letter is also being sent to Phillips 66, PSX.N Chevron Corp, CVX.N BP BP.L and Shell SHEL.L, a White House official, who declined to be identified, told Reuters.

-Biden has been intensifying attacks against oil companies in recent days as U.S. gas prices raced to record highs above $5 per gallon this past weekend and ahead of the summertime driving season.
+Biden has been intensifying attacks against oil companies in recent days as U.S. gas prices raced to record highs above $5 per gallon this past weekend and as the summer driving season gets under way.

-Rising gas prices have helped drive unexpectedly persistent consumer price inflation and voter anger ahead of the Nov.
+Rising gas prices have helped drive unexpectedly persistent consumer price inflation and voter anger before Nov.
 8 midterm elections where Biden's Democratic Party is defending its control of Congress.

 U.S. consumer inflation unexpectedly accelerated in May, leading to the largest annual increase in four decades.
 White House officials have hotly debated how to respond to a problem they once thought would fade and now see as largely out of their control.